 What is a hard drive?

 These drives are also sensitive to bumps, drops, and falls.
 If your computer is dropped while it’s on, chances are the hard drive is permanently damaged.
 Hard drive failure usually has a noticeable onset, with the computer gradually getting slower as it has difficulty seeking data.
 You may notice harsh or rhythmic clicking noises, or the computer may fail to boot or show a message like “operating system not found”.
-You may also see a warning message issued by the computer at startup or within Windows.
+You may also see a warning message issued by the computer at startup or within the operating system.
 If you notice warning signs like this, you should get the hard drive replaced immediately!
 If you wait too long, you run the risk of losing your data permanently.